 - The Queensland Curriculum and Assessment Authority (QCAA) Eligibility Form.
 This form is available online from QCAA.
 This form is to be completed if the prospective student is 16 years of age or younger at the end of the examination year.

-- The Hubbard’s School Enrolment Agreement (available after consultation) which includes a non-refundable $500 fee.
+- The Hubbard’s School Enrolment Agreement (available after meeting) which includes a non-refundable $500 fee.
 This is composed of a $250 administration fee and a $250 credit allocated towards the tuition fees for the year.